Entomophagy in humans: Scalability

 The intentional cultivation of insects and edible arthropods for human food is now emerging in animal husbandry as an ecologically sound concept.
 Several analyses have found insect farming to be a more environmentally friendly alternative to traditional animal livestocking.

 In Thailand, two types of edible insects (cricket and palm weevil larvae) are commonly farmed in the north and south respectively.
 Cricket-farming approaches throughout the northeast are similar and breeding techniques have not changed much since the technology was introduced 15 years ago.
 Small-scale cricket farming, involving a small number of breeding tanks, is rarely found today and most of the farms are medium- or large-scale enterprises.
 Community cooperatives of cricket farmers have been established to disseminate information on technical farming, marketing and business issues, particularly in northeastern and northern Thailand.
 Cricket farming has developed into a significant animal husbandry sector and is the main source of income for a number of farmers.
-In 2013, there are approximately 20,000 farms operating 217,529 rearing pens.
-Total production over the last six years (1996-2011) has averaged around 7,500 tonnes per year.
+In 2013, there were approximately 20,000 farms operating 217,529 rearing pens.
+Total production over the last six years (1996–2011) has averaged around 7,500 tonnes per year.

 In the Western world, new agricultural technology companies have been founded in the 2010s with the aim of modernizing insect rearing techniques, permitting the scale and efficiency gains required for insects to displace other animal proteins in the human food supply.